This is a follow on article from my SDN Academy course.

 We’ve created, tested, and refined a new co-design planning toolkit in Nile.
 And now we’re sharing it with the community.

 It’s simple, visual, and the best one we’ve ever used.
 It lets us quickly collaborate on workshop plans, effectively coordinate objectives and collaboratively build activities and materials.

 Not only that, it’s colourful, easy to digest for facilitators and stakeholders, and robust enough to use to drive the session itself.

-So here are some of the things we learnt while building it.
-Read on to learn how it and can improve outcomes in your workshops, whether in person or remote (the link to the toolkit is at the bottom of this article.)
+So here are some of the things we learned while building it.
+Read on to learn how it can improve outcomes in your workshops, whether in person or remote (the link to the toolkit is at the bottom of this article.)